bmehder/NostalgiaPHP/content/collections/dox/understanding-index.md

 }
 ```

-These bypass the normal content lookup entirely.
+These bypass the normal content lookup entirely and loads the `admin.php` route.

 ---